Predicate Invention for Bilevel Planning

 \subsubsection{Estimating Refinement Probability}

-\textsc{ETPT} maintains a probability $p_\text{terminate}$, initialized to $0$ (Line 2), that planning would terminate after each generated abstract plan.
-To update $p_\text{terminate}$ (Lines 5-6), we must estimate both whether \textsc{Plan} would have terminated \emph{before} this step, and whether \textsc{Plan} would terminate \emph{on} this step.
-For the former, we can use $(1 - p_\text{terminate})$.
-For the latter, since \textsc{Plan} terminates only if \textsc{Refine} succeeds, we use a helper function \textsc{EstimateRefineProb} to approximate the probability of successfully refining the given abstract plan, if we were to learn samplers $\samplers$ and then call \textsc{Refine}.
+As \textsc{ETPT} generates abstract plans, it estimates the probability that each is the \emph{first} to be \emph{successfully refined}.
+An abstract plan is first if no previous plan was already refined.
+This happens with probability $p_\text{continue}$, which is initialized to $1$ (Line 2) and updated after each iteration (Line 9).
+We then use a helper function \textsc{EstimateRefineProb} to approximate the probability of successfully refining the given abstract plan, if we were to learn samplers $\samplers$ and then call \textsc{Refine}.
 We use the following implementation: Here, $\epsilon > 0$ is a small constant ($10^{-5}$ in our experiments), and $\textsc{Cost}(\cdot)$ is in our case simply the number of actions in the plan, due to unitary costs.
 The intuition for this geometric distribution is as follows.
 Since the demonstration $\pi^*$ is assumed to be near-optimal, an abstract plan $\hat{\pi}$ that is cheaper than $\pi^*$ should look suspicious; if such a $\hat{\pi}$ were refinable, then the demonstrator would have likely used it to produce a better demonstration.
 If $\hat{\pi}$ is more expensive than $\pi^*$, then even though this abstraction would eventually produce a refinable abstract plan, it may take a long time for the outer loop of the planner, \textsc{GenAbstractPlan}, to get to it (\secref{sec:planning}).
 We note that this scheme for estimating refinability is surprisingly minimal, in that it needs only the cost of each demonstration rather than its contents.